 So I wept much, because no one was found worthy to open and read the scroll, or to look at it.
 But one of the elders said to me, “Do not weep.
 Behold, the Lion of the tribe of Judah, the Root of David, has prevailed to open the scroll and to loose its seven seals.”

 This sign is pictured as a full grown lion.
-He is not resting or sitting but springing up, looking as though he is about to pounce on his prey.
+He is not resting, sitting, or holding up an injured foot as in other pictures in the stars.
+This one is springing up, looking as though he is about to pounce on his prey.

-The very first time Jesus is called, “The Lion of the Tribe of Judah,” is in the opening scripture from Revelation.
+The very first time in the Bible that Jesus is called, “The Lion of the Tribe of Judah,” is in the opening scripture from Revelation.
 That’s why the Lion is last of all the 12 signs because this fact is mentioned in the last book.
 That is also why Virgo is first because the Virgin birth is first mentioned in Matthew, the 1st book of the New Testament.
+This awesome story is the entire New Testament! 🙌🏻

-This great Lion is a picture of Jesus bringing judgment on the earth, not yet in His second coming, but during the 7 years of Tribulation.
+So you see, the story in the night sky is in perfect harmony with God’s written word, yet another proof that it is not mythology. 😀 This great Lion is a picture of our Jesus bringing judgment on the earth, not yet in His second coming, but during the 7 years of Tribulation.

 This is of great importance because, in our last decan, we studied Argo.
 That great ship arrived in heaven just prior to the Lion’s coming in Judgment, carrying the Church out of this world!

-If you read the book carefully, you’ll notice that the Church is not mentioned after Chapter 3.
+If you read the book of Revelation carefully, you’ll notice that the Church is not mentioned after Chapter 3.
+That’s because, as the company of the redeemed, all judgment is behind us, just like Jesus.
 Judgment begins AFTER believers are taken out of the way!
 That is why this great lion is not resting, sitting, or even holding up an injured paw.
-No more!
+Nope.
+Not any more!
 He is about to bring judgment to the earth.
 He will loose all seven seals and the worst of times ever to hit planet earth will strike mankind who rejected the Lamb of God.

 The Sealed Scroll.